ProjectMilestonegroupL/MilestoneProject/README.md

 - `dataset.py`: Contains `PatchPairsDataset`, a PyTorch Dataset class that loads pairs of images and their target, as well as a function to split datasets into training and validation sets.
 - `evaluator.py`: Evaluates and generates prediction from a trained model
 - `metrics.py`: Metrics to keep track of the loss and accuracy during training
-- `trainer.py`: Contains `Trainer`, a class which implements the training loop as well as utilities to log the training process to TensorBoard, and load & save models
+- `trainer.py`: Contains `Trainer`, a class which implements the training loop as well as utilities to log the training process to TensorBoard, and load & save models.
+Note : we changed this document by adding a scheduler.
 - `utils.py`: Utilities for displaying pairs of images and generating a submission CSV

 If you are using Google Colab, keep in mind that any changes to files besides `train.ipynb` will get discarded when your session terminates.